mwaters166/Twitter_OM_Insight_Project/README.md

 * Tweets with <50 comments and over ~200K replies or ~900K likes were excluded from the analysis (these outliers tended to represent either neutral or extremely positive sentiment).

-* "Ratioed" tweets (tweets with #comments/#likes >1) only represented ~1% of total dataset.
+* "Ratioed" tweets (tweets with #comments/#likes >1) only represented ~1% of total dataset (represented in orange and yellow in the figure below [i.e 'd_log_ratio'>0]).
 Therefore the majority class (non-ratioed tweets) were randomly undersampled to balance the two classes.

 ![Ratio_Distribution](https://github.com/mwaters166/Twitter_OM_Insight_Project/blob/master/Ratio%20Distribution.png)